 A new classification hierarchy of development for planning applications came into effect on 1 April 2014, on an administrative basis, with the introduction of the following new categories - regionally significant, major and local development.
 The hierarchy was subsequently placed on a statutory basis in line with the transfer of planning functions to the new district councils on 1 April 2015.
 It should be noted that there are some differences between the initial administrative hierarchy classifications in place from 1 April 2014 and the final classifications set out in the Planning (Development Management) Regulations (Northern Ireland) 2015 (S.R.2015 No.71).
 Data and analysis based on this new hierarchy is available from 1 April 2015.
 Regionally significant developments (RSD) are similar to former Article 31 applications in that they will be determined by the Department.
 These developments have a critical contribution to make to the economic and social success of Northern Ireland as a whole, or a substantial part of the region.
 They also include developments which have significant effects beyond Northern Ireland or involve a substantial departure from a local development plan.
 Applications for these development proposals will be submitted to and determined by the Department.
 However, the thresholds for RSD may mean that applications which may have previously been dealt with by the Department will now be classified as major development and thus determined by the relevant council.
 Like major applications, RSD proposals will be subject to pre-application consultation with the community.
-Note that from 1 May 2020, the requirement to hold a public event as part of the pre-application community consultation was temporarily removed for five months in response to the coronavirus pandemic.
-This has subsequently been extended until 31 March 2022.
+Note that from 1 May 2020, the requirement to hold a public event as part of the pre-application community consultation was temporarily removed until 31 March 2022.

 Major developments have important economic, social and environmental implications.
 The majority of applications for major developments will be dealt with by councils and will be subject to pre-application consultation with the community.
-Note that from 1 May 2020, the requirement to hold a public event as part of the pre-application community consultation was temporarily removed for five months in response to the coronavirus pandemic.
-This has subsequently been extended until 31 March 2022.
+Note that from 1 May 2020, the requirement to hold a public event as part of the pre-application community consultation was temporarily removed until 31 March 2022.